-Everyone knows in a general sense what an air conditioner does — it keeps your home cool during a hot El Dorado Hills summer season.
+Everyone knows in a general sense what an air conditioner does — it keeps your home cool during a hot Rancho Cordova summer season.
 But do you know how?
 Home comfort can really be boiled down to one task: moving heat energy.
 In the summer, heat energy is moved out of your home, and in the winter, it's added back in.
 So how does an air conditioner move heat energy?
 Keep reading!

 The efficiency of an air conditioner is measured with a Seasonal Energy Efficiency Ratio (SEER) rating.
 An 18 SEER air conditioner is more efficient than a 16 SEER model.
 However, overall air conditioning efficiency is about much more than the SEER rating.
 A quality design and installation are paramount to achieving manufacturer specs.

 Call Air Now Heating and Air Conditioning, Inc at (916) 332-7300 for exceptional air conditioning service for the greater Rancho Cordova area.
 We offer maintenance, repair, replacement and new installation services.